user-1221/home-pa-algo/docs/homepa_algo_walkthrough.md

 ### 6. Troubleshooting

 - **Many suggestions dropped early:** Verify their locations are within `max_distance` of a gap boundary and that their `base_duration` fits after accounting for travel buffers.
 - **Gaps left partially unused:** Review the movement log; travel time may be consuming most of the window.
-Try lowering `total_duration` for long-distance suggestions or reducing `base_duration` where possible.
+Try lowering `duration` for long-distance suggestions where possible.
 - **Permutation search explodes:** Lower `permutation_limit` or pre-group suggestions (e.g., by region) so each batch fits within the limit.
 - **Unexpected travel spikes:** Ensure coordinates sit on the intended grid (0–10).
 Outliers inflate travel conversions quickly.